Wreath Macdonald operators: Difference operators

-\begin{proof} In case `$\pm$', the integrands are given by series in the $x^{(i)}_l$ and $q^{\mp 1}$, $t^{\mp 1}$, with coefficients which are Laurent polynomials in the $w_{i,a}$.
+In case `$\pm$', the integrands are given by series in the $x^{(i)}_l$ and $q^{\mp 1}$, $t^{\mp 1}$, with coefficients which are Laurent polynomials in the $w_{i,a}$.
 Under the given assumptions, these series converge uniformly absolutely on the integration cycle and thus we can exchange the order of summation and integration.
-This turns the above integrals into the constant term formulas \eqref{ConstTermEW} and \eqref{ConstTermFW}. \end{proof}
+This turns the integrals (\ref{EIntegral}) and (\ref{FIntegral}) into the constant term formulas \eqref{ConstTermEW} and \eqref{ConstTermFW}, respectively. \end{proof}

+\begin{rem} Recall that the compatibility condition \eqref{Compatibility} between $N_\bullet$ and $\alpha$ was used to obtain the formulas in Proposition \ref{FiniteVert}.
+At this stage, we note that without the compatibility, we would have to contend with an additional Laurent monomial factor in the variables $w_{i,a}$ in \eqref{ConstTermEW} and \eqref{ConstTermFW}.
+This would prevent us from obtaining a manageable formula due to the presence of non-simple poles at zero. \end{rem}

 \comment{ \begin{proof} First notice that we can factor any variable $w_{i,a}$ out of $g_n^\pm(w_{\bullet,\bullet},X_{N_\bullet})$ without creating a new pole at $w_{i,a}=0$.
 The proposed formulas follow from general considerations involving partial fraction decomposition.
 Namely, let $F(x)$ be a rational function with simple finite poles $p_1,\ldots,p_m$ that do not lie on the unit circle $|x|=1$.
 By partial fraction decomposition, we have